quarkiverse/quarkus-github-app/README.md

 Finally, it supports using a [Smee.io proxy](https://smee.io) during the development of the app.

+## Documentation

+To get you started (and more!), please refer to [the documentation](https://quarkiverse.github.io/quarkiverse-docs/quarkiverse-github-app/dev/index.html).

+Anything missing in the documentation?
+Please [open an issue](https://github.com/quarkiverse/quarkiverse-github-app/issues/new).

 ## How?

 The Quarkiverse GitHub App extension uses [the Hub4j GitHub API](https://github.com/hub4j/github-api)